Titanic Construction Timeline

 • May 5, 1911: Titanic’s anchors (Center anchor, and 2 bower anchors) and anchor equipment arrived at Harland & Wolff for installation.

-• Late May, 1911: Titanic was painted and anchors were installed shortly after.
+• Late May, 1911: Titanic receives first coat of paint and anchors were installed shortly after.

 • May 31, 1911: Launch of Titanic.
 Olympic is completed and accepted by the White Star Line.

-• Late June, 1911: Modifications to B Deck continue and the slimmer “Utley’s vertical sliding windows” are installed.
+• Early September, 1911: Structural modifications to B Deck begins and the slimmer “Utley’s vertical sliding windows” are installed.
+This was to accommodate the new First Class interior configurations.
+This modification would take six weeks to complete.

 On September 20th, Olympic collided with the USS Hawke.
-Olympic was brought to Belfast for repairs on October 5th.
+Olympic was brought to Harland & Wolff for repairs on October 6th.
 Parts were taken from Titanic to speed up the process and to get Olympic back into service as soon as possible.

-• October 5, 1911: Titanic is moved out of the graving dock to make way for Olympic.
+• October 7, 1911: Titanic is moved from the Thompson fitting-out wharf to the Alexandra fitting-out wharf to make way for Olympic.

-• November 20, 1911: Olympic is repaired, and Titanic is moved back into the graving dock.
+• November 20, 1911: Olympic is repaired.
+Titanic remains at the fitting-out wharf.

-On an east bound crossing from New York, Olympic threw a propeller blade in mid ocean.
+On February 24th, during an east bound crossing from New York, Olympic threw a propeller blade in mid ocean.
 Again materials were taken from Titanic.

 • March 6, 1912: Olympic is repaired, and Titanic is moved back into the graving dock.
 Olympic will leave for Southampton the following day.